Blue poison dart frog: Reproduction

 The blue poison dart frog breeds seasonally, usually during February or March when the weather is rainy.
 To find mates, the males sit on a rock and produce quiet calls, which the females follow to track down the males.
 The females then physically fight over a male.
 The male takes the female to a quiet place by the water, which becomes the site of the egg-laying.
 Fertilization occurs externally; once the eggs are laid, the male covers them in his sperm.

-Between five and 10 offspring are produced at each mating.
+Between five and ten offspring are produced at each mating.
 Eggs are laid in the male's territory, which he defends.
 The male takes care of the eggs, sometimes joined by the female.
 The eggs hatch after 14 to 18 days, and after 10 to 12 weeks the tadpoles are fully mature.
 Both sexes reach sexual maturity at two years of age.
-The expected lifespan of D. tinctorius Azureus is between 4 and 6 years in the wild and about 10 years in captivity.
+The expected lifespan of D. tinctorius "azureus" is between 4 and 6 years in the wild and about 10 years in captivity.

 Feeding

 The blue poison dart frog feeds on fire ants and insects which may have poisonous chemical which makes the blue poison dart frog poisonous.
 Other than that it also feeds on beetles, flies, mites, spiders, termites, maggots, and caterpillars.
+The Blue Poison Arrow Frog's toxicity is diet-dependent, with the frogs acquiring toxic batrachotoxins from consuming ants and other small invertebrates in their natural habitat.
+Frogs raised in captivity, without access to these ants, do not produce the same toxins.

 Captive care

-In captivity, like most captive dart frogs, they eat a staple diet of fruit flies, pinhead crickets, rice flour beetle larvae, and springtails.
+In captivity, like most captive dart frogs, they eat a staple diet of fruit flies, pinhead crickets, rice flour beetle larvae, isopods, and springtails.